Integrations > Authentication and SSO

 Using SSO with MCP servers

-Single Sign-On (SSO) integration with Model Context Protocol (MCP) servers addresses one of the most significant challenges in enterprise AI adoption: seamless authentication across multiple systems.
-Instead of requiring users to manage separate credentials for each AI tool integration, SSO enables a unified identity experience where corporate credentials unlock access to all approved workflow tools.
+Single Sign-On (SSO) integration with Model Context Protocol (MCP) servers tackles one of enterprise AI’s biggest headaches: seamless authentication across multiple systems.
+Think about it - instead of juggling separate credentials for each AI tool integration, SSO creates a unified identity experience.
+Your corporate credentials unlock access to all approved workflow tools.
+Simple.

-This approach transforms the traditional model where each AI application requires individual authentication for every external service.
-With SSO-backed MCP servers, users authenticate once with their corporate identity provider, and that single session can authorize access to dozens of integrated tools without repeated login prompts.
+This approach completely changes how authentication works.
+Traditional models?
+They force each AI application to authenticate individually for every external service.
+It’s exhausting.
+With SSO-backed MCP servers, you authenticate once with your corporate identity provider.
+That single session authorizes access to dozens of integrated tools - no more repeated login prompts interrupting your workflow.

 Traditional workarounds: